 Why this programme?

-As a student in the Master Programme in Biology, specialising in Cell and Molecular Biology, you will obtain an in-depth understanding of the molecular mechanisms behind the function, reproduction and communication of cells.
-This fundamental knowledge of multi-cellular animals and plants makes you well equipped for the pharmaceutical and other biotechnical job markets and basic research.
+The cells are the smallest units of all living organisms.
+As a student in the Master Programme in Biology, specialising in Cell and Molecular Biology, you will obtain an in-depth understanding of the molecular mechanisms behind e.g., the biological processes governing the function and behaviour of proteins.
+This makes you well equipped for the pharmaceutical and other biotechnical job markets and basic research.
 You can also specialise in microbiology or structural biology.

-The combination of cell and molecular biology in this specialisation permits you to develop a deep insight into biological systems, from molecular interactions at the subatomic level to complex systems and their interactions in cells and organelles.
+get insights into molecular interactions at the subatomic level to complex systems and their interactions in cells and organelles

-In most courses are the lectures intertwined with discussion seminars and laboratory practicals to give you an overall knowledge about cells and cellular processes, and how to work with cells.
+In most courses the lectures are intertwined with discussion seminars and laboratory practicals to give you general knowledge about cells and cellular processes, and how to work with cells.

 The programme leads to a Master of Science (120 credits) with Biology as the main field of study.